valentingol/deep-learning-installation/README.md

 In this case you should first `conda deactivate` two times (to leave "conda_env" and "base") and then `deactivate`.

-## End of the tutorial

 This is the end of this tutorial, if you have any issue, please contact me or raise an issue in this repository.
+I hope it will be usefull for you!